featured image ornaments

 Why I Use the Same Ornaments for Christmas Trees

-Although I’m not a person that changes decorations from year to year, I want to make sure I have everything needed.
+Although I’m not a person who changes Christmas decorations from year to year, I want to make sure I have everything needed.

 This is a minuscule look at my ornament collection.